rapidspeciation/biodiversity_genomics_course/exercises/06_PopStructure.md

 PCA output:

-- wgenome.martin2019.ingroup.mac2.prune10kb.**eigenval** - the eigenvalues from our analysis
+- wgenome.martin2019.ingroup.mac2.prune10kb.**eigenval** - the eigenvalues from our analysis for each PC axis
-- wgenome.martin2019.ingroup.mac2.prune10kb.**eigenvec**- the eigenvectors from our analysis
+- wgenome.martin2019.ingroup.mac2.prune10kb.**eigenvec**- the eigenvectors from our analysis for each individual